BobBrown1/py2html/README.md

 # py2html

-Welcome to py2html, a Python library that helps you build HTML webpages saemlessly.
+Welcome to PyWig, a Python library that helps you build HTML webpages saemlessly.
+PyWig stands for Python Webpage Interactive Generator.
 This package allows you to set headers, text, links, lists, and more.
-Learn more about py2html and how you can use it in our [documentation](https://py2html.readthedocs.io).
+Learn more about PyWig and how you can use it in our [documentation](https://pywig.readthedocs.io).

 ## Install The Package

-`pip install py2html`
+`pip install pywig`

 ## Examples

 **Import Py2HTML:**

-`from py2html import webpage`
+`from pywig import webpage`

 **Define your Builder:**

-`builder = Py2HTML()`
+`builder = PyWig()`

 **Create Your Page:**